sec-fortress/Practical-Ethical-Hacking-Notes/New Capstone/Academy VM.md

 ![](https://i.imgur.com/BoFJmdz.png)

-We will be using `Linpeas.sh` for this tutorial, you can transfer it to the target system by using python and wget , also make sure to grant executable permissions and run with `./linpeas.sh`
+We will be using `Linpeas.sh` for this lab, you can transfer it to the target system by using python and wget , also make sure to grant executable permissions and run with `./linpeas.sh`

 ![](https://i.imgur.com/X80fXIh.png)